-- I. Home education programs shall adhere to the provisions of Florida Statutes.
-The Superintendent shall be responsible for assuring that the home education programs are in compliance with Florida Statutes. - II.
-The following provisions shall govern home education programs offered by a student's parent(s) or legal guardian. - A. The parent(s) or legal guardian shall do the following: - 1.
-Notify the Superintendent or designee in writing within thirty (30) days of the establishment of a home education program.
-The notice shall be signed by the parent(s) or legal guardian and include the names, addresses, and birth dates of all children who shall be enrolled in the program.
-Copies of applicable Florida Statutes and the home education policy will be given to the parent(s) or guardian and a conference to discuss the requirements will be held with the parent(s) or guardian. - 2.
+- I. Home education programs shall adhere to the provisions of Florida Statutes. - II.
+The following provisions shall govern home education programs: - A. The parent, as defined by 1000.21, F.S., shall do the following: - Notify the Superintendent or designee in writing within thirty (30) days of the establishment of a home education program.
+The notice shall be signed by the parent and include the names, addresses, and birth dates of all children who shall be enrolled in the program.
+Copies of applicable Florida Statutes and the home education policy will be given to the parent and a conference to discuss the requirements will be held with the parent. - 2.
 Maintain a portfolio of records and materials for a period of two (2) years.
-Contents of the portfolio shall include: - A log of educational activities made contemporaneously with the instruction and designating by title the reading material being used; - b.
-Samples of any writings, worksheets, workbooks, and creative materials used or developed by the student and copies of any testing or other appropriate evaluations of skills taught. - B. Portfolios may be inspected by the Superintendent or designee upon fifteen (15) days written notice. - C. Parents shall provide an annual educational evaluation to their student(s) being home educated.
+Contents of the portfolio shall include: - A log of educational activities made contemporaneously with the instruction and designating by title the reading material being used; and - b.
+Samples of any writings, worksheets, workbooks, and creative materials used or developed by the student and copies of any testing or other appropriate evaluations of skills taught.

+Portfolios may be inspected by the Superintendent or designee upon fifteen (15) days written notice.

+- 3. Provide an annual educational evaluation of each student in the home education program.
 The annual educational evaluation shall document the student's demonstration of educational progress at a level commensurate with his/her ability.
 A copy of the evaluation shall be filed annually with the School District.
-The annual educational evaluation shall be conducted in accordance with Florida Statutes.

-- D. The Superintendent or designee shall determine whether the student has demonstrated educational progress commensurate with his/her ability.
-If such progress has not been achieved, the parent(s) or legal guardian shall be notified in writing and have one (1) year from the receipt of written notification to provide remedial instruction.
-Continuation in the home educational program shall depend upon the student's educational progress at the end of the one (1) year probationary period. - E. Home education families must provide written notice to the Superintendent's office of an address change or of their intention to terminate the home education program.
+The annual educational evaluation shall be conducted in accordance with Florida Statutes. - B. The Superintendent or designee shall receive and accept the results of the annual educational evaluation of the student in the home education program.
+If the student has not demonstrated educational progress commensurate with his/her ability, the parent shall be notified in writing and have one (1) year from the receipt of written notification to provide remedial instruction.

+Continuation in the home education program shall depend upon the student's educational progress at the end of the one (1) year probationary period.

+C. Home education families must provide written notice to the Superintendent's office of an address change or of their intention to terminate the home education program.